 My husband still knows how to have fun.
 He's a grown man who knows how to let go of the uptightness that adulthood brings and tap into the childlike freedom of silliness.
 Eight years into this marriage, I am learning to love this.

 Change is a series of hundreds of small daily choices.
-Success or failure does not rest one or some but on the collective whole.
+Success or failure does not rest on one or some but on the collective whole.
 I choose new.

 I couldn't let go.
 I was 20 feet up on a climbing wall - the first one I've ever tried - and I was completely frozen.
 Fear screamed at me not to let go.
 The longer I stayed there, trying to let go, the more my fear grew.